dokku/dokku-letsencrypt/README.md

+**Important:** This is the last version of dokku-letsencrypt compatible with dokku 0.4 - Please upgrade dokku and use the master branch instead!

 # dokku-letsencrypt (Beta)

 dokku-letsencrypt is the official plugin for [dokku][dokku] that gives the ability to automatically retrieve and install TLS certificates from [letsencrypt.org](https://letsencrypt.org).
 During ACME validation, your app will stay available at any time.